Tsuyoshi Kitazawa: National team career

-Kitazawa was capped 58 times and scored 3 goals for the Japanese national team between 1991 and 1999.
+Kitazawa was capped 58 times and scored 3 goals for the Japan national team between 1991 and 1999.
 He made his international debut on 2 June 1991 in a friendly against Thailand in Yamagata Park Stadium, under national coach Kenzo Yokoyama.
 He was a member of the Japan team for the 1992 Asian Cup that Japan won.
 He scored his first international goal on 6 November 1992 in the semifinal against China at Hiroshima Stadium.

 He took part in Japan's unsuccessful campaign to qualify for the 1994 World Cup.
 He was a member of the Asian final qualification stage that was held centrally in Qatar and played two games.
 He was on the bench when the Iraqi's injury-time equaliser dashed Japan's qualification hope in the last qualifier, in the match that the Japanese fans now remember as the Agony of Doha.

 Kitazawa was short-listed for the 1998 World Cup, but national coach Takeshi Okada dropped him along with Kazuyoshi Miura and Daisuke Ichikawa at the final training camp in Nyon, Switzerland.